February 4. Kazinform's timeline of major events

 EVENTS

 1854 – The Zailiiskoye military fortification is founded on the Malaya Almatinka River.
-In 1867 it is renamed into the town of Verny.
-In 1993, it becomes Almaty city.
+In 1867 it si renamed into the town of Verny.
+Later, in 1993, it becomes Almaty city.

 1992 – The Protocol on the establishment of diplomatic relations between the Republic of Kazakhstan and Bangladesh is adopted.